fwextensions/trace/README.md

 Wheeeeee!)

-Once the façade object contains the full context of the function that’s being traced, it’s used in a `with` block that consists of a call to `eval()`, which is what executes the code:
+Once the façade object contains the full context of the function that’s being traced, it’s used in a `with` block that consists of a call to `eval()`, which is what actually executes the code:

 	with (getScopeFacade(callerFunc)) {
 		return eval(body);